Donna Breed BSc (Hons) Counselling & Psychotherapy / MBACP (Accred)

-I am a qualified practitioner and BACP member.
-My training is BACP accredited to ensure a high standard of safe and ethical practice.
+I am a qualified practitioner and accredited BACP member with over 7 years clinical experience.
+My training is also BACP accredited to ensure a high standard of safe and ethical practice.

 Looking for a counsellor can be daunting and the prospect of sharing difficult experiences and feeling vulnerable can be overwhelming.
 As part of my intensive training, I undertook three years counselling, and so I understand just how difficult it can be from the client's perspective.

 As a Humanistic and Integrative counsellor, I hold an optimistic view of people - being all with the potential to grow, change and develop.
 I work integratively; being that I incorporate knowledge and techniques that compliment the Humanistic philosophy and enhance the quality of the counselling relationship.

 I do not want to give advice or tell you what to do.
 Instead I offer my understanding, acceptance and empathy alongside you in your journey.
 My role is to help you explore and make sense of your experiences; to be both supportive and at times, challenging - in the safe and confidential space of the counselling room.

 The counselling relationship is an active and collaborative process.
 I aim to promote empowerment, so that you may be self–directive and make your own choices for positive change, to reach your potential and lead a more fulfilling life.